OneSignal SMS supports sending messages using regular 10 digit Long Codes, Short Codes, and Toll-Free numbers.

 For higher sending limits, you can use Twilio Messaging Service or apply for Short Codes where the limit is 100 messages per second.

 You need to enable International texting on Twilio.
 On OneSignal, it is the same process to send SMS to users in your country or to international users.
-To turn ON the setting on Twilio, navigate to Programmable Messaging from All Products and Services on the right-hand side of the Twilio Console and then enable International texting from Geo Permissions under Settings.

-Note: You need to register for these numbers on Twilio.
+You need to register for these numbers on Twilio.
 Phone number registration service is not provided by OneSignal.

 A long code is a standard 10-digit phone number (in most countries) used for voice calls and SMS.
 Here is an example of a US long code phone number: 999-999-9999